Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Reptiles are a unique choice of pets that are fairly easy to care for and don’t cost a huge amount to look after.
 They may be cold-blooded, but their unique characteristics and quirky personalities will quickly warm your heart.

-While there are a wide variety of reptiles that are kept as pets, we’ve created this list of the 10 most common types.
+While there are a wide variety of reptiles that are kept as pets, we’ve created this list of the 10 most common and best reptiles for beginners.

 1. Bearded Dragon